rashidakamal/100daysofdata/01/README.md

 ![Histogram chart showing distribution of the number days it took to close allegations before the CCRB.](output/final.png)

+* Median is a helpful measure when the data is skewed or has outliers as it is ["robust against outliers"](https://www.clinfo.eu/mean-median/).
+In this case, I included both mean and median, as they were not wildly different from one another.

 ## Day 2: D3